Xinyan-Xia/SSR-DTA/README.md

      | Phosphorylated (1 – yes, 0 – no, same for all nodes)                                                                         | 1    |
      | Mutated (1 – yes, 0 – no, same for all nodes)                                                                                | 1    |
      | Totall                                                                                                                       | 41   |

+   # Train your dataset Step by Step：

+   1. Process all drugs' smiles by [get_mole_graph.ipynb](./get_data/get_mole_graph.ipynb), and pack them in list and name them as "ligand_to_pyg.pkl"

+   2. Process all drugs' smiles to fingerprint by RDkit, and pack them in list and name them as "ligand_to_fp.pkl"

+   3. Process all targets' pdb files by [get_prot_graph.ipynb](./get_data/get_prot_graph.ipynb), and pack them in list and name them as "protein_to_pyg.pkl"

+   4. Process the DTA datas as the fomat [drug_index, target_index, DTA], and pack them in list and name them as "DTAs.pkl"

+   5. Split the datasets into traindataset and testdataset

+   6. Set parameters according to your ideas and run

    # Notes
 - It is recommended to use GPU to speed up the experiments
 - The default parameter is to run on the A40(48G) GPU.
 If you want to run on a smaller memory GPU, you can adjust the batch size appropriately.